July 2011 ~ The Northeast

 As it was she was pacing and moaning as Lisa wolfed down some eggs and 'taters.
 "Let's GO, Mom!"
 "Please, I don't want to be late" etc. Turns out this wing stretching opportunity, leaving the nest for a few hours and tackling challenges without mom or dad around, has been overdue now for a while and she's thriving on the freedom and the adventure of it all.

 Once back on the boat, it was more drop and go.
-Indigo's son had arrived from college and they were all going out to dinner so invited our Emma along.
+Indigo's son had arrived from college and they were all going out to dinner so invited our Nina along.
 Tired, but thrilled at the idea of eating at a restaurant without her sisters, she rallied in quick time.
-Peter was working late, so Anna and Sara finished their uneaten lunches as dinner before joining Courtney and the girls for ice cream at The Bean.
+Peter was working late, so Nana and Nika finished their uneaten lunches as dinner before joining Courtney and the girls for ice cream at The Bean.
 While there, the Indigo crew came for dessert and the all the kids were again off and running to play.

 No rest for the weary.

 Parting the now fast-friends proved a slow process, but we eventually were able to get the exhausted trio back on board, showered and in bed.
 They were fast asleep before their little heads hit the pillows.

 Day 296 ~ Gone to the DogsJuly 7th, 2011